Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Introduction

 All of the other challenges just described can be well-grouped into three general cyber security research areas \citep{Sandia}.
 The first area deals with the modelling of large-scale dynamic networks like the modern Internet or any current computer network, that cannot longer be well-modelled with the classical graph theory formulation.
 Hence, there is a need to develop more sophisticated network mathematical formulations and new statistical techniques for comparing them.
 The reader could refer to \cite{olding} for a review on classical graph theory methods applied to modern network data.
 Discovering cyber threats is the second cyber security research area.
 As already established, cyber attacks are more sophisticated and frequent than ever, hence, the need for models capable of detecting malicious activity along with their variations, complicated multi-stage attacks and, if possible, the source of the cyber attack \citep{Sandia}.
-This is the are we explore in more depth in this review.
-Finally, the last research area is related to network dynamics and cyber attacks.
-This area is mainly dedicated to understanding the spreading characteristics of the malicious code through a computer network, before and after it has been detected and protections have been released.
+This is the area we explore in more depth in this review.
+Finally, the last research area is related to network dynamics and cyber attacks, which is mainly dedicated to understanding the spreading characteristics of the malicious code through a computer network, before and after it has been detected and protections have been released.
 Particularly interesting problems consist in determining the potential limit of the infection and the interplay of the malicious spreading and the protection processes.

-The remainder of the paper is organised as follows: in Sections 2, 3 and 4 we describe and explore, respectively, volume-traffic anomaly detection, network anomaly detection and malware detection and classification.
+The remainder of the paper is organised as follows: in Section 2 we provide a gentle discussion on why Bayesian statistics yields an interesting approach to complex systems such as the ones found in cyber security.
+In Sections 3, 4 and 5 we describe and explore, respectively, volume-traffic anomaly detection, network anomaly detection and malware detection and classification.
 In each of these sections we provide a gentle description of the kind of data used and how Bayesian models have been used to address these problems.
-In Section 5 we provide an insight into alternative cyber threat anomaly detection procedures.
-In Section 6 we describe some of emerging challenges.
-Lastly, Section 7 presents final points of discussion.
+In Section 6 we provide an insight into alternative cyber threat anomaly detection procedures.
+In Section 7 we describe some of emerging challenges.
+Lastly, Section 8 presents final points of discussion.